 - send a copy of your complaint to your IP.

 Case (C) secured loan provision not properly explained to you

 For example, you may have reasonably assumed that a “secured loan” meant a short-term loan at a normal, fixed rate of interest, not a long loan at a very high and variable rate of interest.
-You should ask the FO to propose compensation for you if your complaint is upheld that would put you back in the position you thought you had agreed to in the IVA.
+You should ask the FO to propose compensation for you if your complaint is upheld which would put you back in the position you thought you had agreed to in the IVA.

 How to take this forward – put in a formal complaint to your IP (Step 4 in the previous post) detailing:

 - why you think the IVA was mis-sold

-- state that you want them to agree to you paying an extra year’s IVA payments instead or modify the terms of the secured loan to a level which is acceptable; and
+- state that you want them to agree to you paying an extra year’s IVA payments instead; and

 - say that if they do not do this, you intend to complain to the IP’s authorising body and (if the IVA firm is FCA authorised) the Financial Ombudsman about the apparent mis-selling.